epfl-ada/ada-2023-project-ndlmada/README.md

 We will use the global path connection graph to establish if articles about people are mostly linked to articles of people.
 Also, could this influence the player’s choice when navigating Wikispeedia ?

 ### Page Rank
-To draw some conclusions about why people are famous, we can rank the wikipedia pages using different criterions and compare the obtained rankings.
+To draw some conclusions about why people are famous, we can rank the Wikipedia pages using different criterions and compare the obtained rankings.
 It is also possible that the difference between rankings show some gender differences between how celebrities are perceived by the public.

 We can implement this fame ranking by using page rank.
 Indeed, we can create a graph by looking at the path players took and taking only edges that go from celebrities and what they did.
 By running page rank on this graph you get a ranking of the most importants celebrities calculated on what they did and how people remember it.